 How to find internships in America relevant to a public health degree?

-An online public health degree in America significantly enhances career mobility by providing flexible access to advanced education without geographic constraints.
-According to the U.S. Bureau of Labor Statistics, employment of health educators and community health workers is projected to grow 17% from 2022 to 2032, faster than the average for all occupations.
-This growth increases demand for professionals with specialized public health knowledge.
+Obtaining an online public health degree in America significantly enhances career mobility and advancement opportunities.
+According to the U.S. Bureau of Labor Statistics, employment for health educators and community health workers is projected to grow 17% from 2022 to 2032, much faster than the average for all occupations.
+This growth increases demand for qualified professionals, especially those holding advanced degrees.

 How does studying for a public health degree in America prepare for interdisciplinary roles?